7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 Gong

 Its highest-rated features on G2 reflect just how effective it is.
-Users consistently praise its activity tracking (92%), interactive dashboards (90%), and natural language interaction (90%) for making it easy to see what’s working and what’s not across calls, emails, and meetings.
+Users consistently praise its activity tracking (92%), interactive dashboards (91%), and exporting and importing data (89%) for making it easy to see what’s working and what’s not across calls, emails, and meetings.
 From what I gathered from G2 reviews, users really like the AI summaries it generated after each meeting.

 With 94% satisfaction for ease of use and 94% for setup, reviewers often highlight how quickly their teams start extracting value without needing heavy technical support.